tomcomtang/unblock-game-collection/README.md

    ![Visibility Settings](https://i.pinimg.com/736x/8f/e0/5f/8fe05f148dc399f32727e30facfd914e.jpg)
 9. After clicking "create", you'll see a deployment waiting screen - just wait for the deployment to complete
    ![Deployment Waiting](https://i.pinimg.com/736x/5c/8e/0a/5c8e0a44ad6f5195655718dd46cb40b4.jpg)
 10. Once deployment is complete, you'll see a congratulatory message.
 Click the link indicated by the arrow to start playing the game!
+The link will take you to your own unique custom domain, which is private to you.
+Since this is your personal domain, as long as you don't share it publicly, you can avoid any blocking risks.
     ![Deployment Complete](https://i.pinimg.com/736x/56/f1/c8/56f1c854a5f1623d2c901bc178109c73.jpg)
 11. Now you can play the H5 game on your own domain!
     ![Game Playing](https://i.pinimg.com/736x/b2/c7/ef/b2c7ef348118e4e65ad84ba09e45f5c0.jpg)